 The following vaccinations are required to attend summer camp at Project O:

 MMR (Measles, Mumps, Rubella), Tdap (Tetanus, Diphtheria, Pertussis), Varicella (Chickenpox), Hepatitis A & B, Meningococcal (grades 7+) and Polio.
-There are NO exemptions for the required vaccinations.
+We do not make exceptions for this requirement.

 Our vaccination policy is a result of continual education and guidelines from: